HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

       timeoutSeconds: 30
 ```

-There is one exception to probe target values being unconfigurable: Core provides a customProbeURL value which allows its liveness probe target value to be configured.
+Note that there is an exception to the probe target values being not configurable.
+Core provides a `customProbeURL` value which allows its `liveness` probe target value to be configured.

 ```yaml
 # The liveness probe for Core provides a customProbeURL value.
 # You may add a custom URL, e.g., "/sample/url".
 The leading slash is required.